tinyspeck/glitch-client/README.md

 * Stats by Mr.doob (`net/hires`)
 * GIF Encoding and Decoding by Thibault Imbert (`org/bytearray`)
 * SWF deconstruction by Paul Sivtsov (`org/igorcosta`)
+* Ronda Seven font by Yusuke Kamiyamane (`TSEngineAssets/src/assets/fonts`)
+* Prisencolinensinainciusol by Adriano Celentano (`TSEngineAssets/src/assets/sounds`)

+Some files from the original repo have been removed due to their restrictive licensing:

+* Helvetica (`TSEngineAssets/src/assets/fonts`)
+* VAG Rounded (`TSEngineAssets/src/assets/fonts`)